John Holmes (British diplomat): Later life

 He was director of the Ditchley Foundation from September 2010 to August 2016, succeeding Sir Jeremy Greenstock.
 He became Chair of the Electoral Commission in January 2017.

 Personal life

 In 1976 he married Penelope Morris, an author and trustee of Women for Women UK; the couple have three daughters: Sarah, Lucy and Emilie.

 Honours

-Holmes was awarded the CMG in 1997 in the Resignation Honours List of former Prime Minister John Major for his service as Principal Private Secretary.
-In 1998 he was appointed CVO and in the New Year Honours of 1999 knighted KBE on the recommendation of Tony Blair on leaving the senior job at No. 10 Downing Street, a higher honour than normally bestowed, because of his work on the Northern Ireland Peace Talks.
+Holmes was appointed CMG in 1997 in the Resignation Honours List of former Prime Minister John Major for his service as Principal Private Secretary.
+In 1998 he was appointed CVO and in the New Year Honours of 1999 appointed KBE on the recommendation of Tony Blair on leaving the senior job at No. 10 Downing Street, a higher honour than normally bestowed, because of his work on the Northern Ireland Peace Talks.
 In 2004 Queen Elizabeth II promoted him to GCVO at the conclusion of her state visit to France to celebrate the 100th anniversary of the Entente Cordiale.